kian33/kian33/README.md

 ## Research & Development Focus

-My work focuses on translating scientific knowledge and research concepts into reproducible engineering solutions and deployable technologies through the integration of:
+My work focuses on integrating scientific research, engineering, AI, and technology development to translate research concepts into reproducible engineering solutions and practical industrial applications.

-Integrating scientific research, engineering, AI, and technology development for practical and industrial applications.

 ## Areas of Work